-In 21-22 we added to our core curriculum for ELA, Math and Science.
+We continue to add to our core curriculum for ELA, Math and Science.
 Over the past few years we have seen a shift in the type of families who wish to home school, due in large part to the pandemic.
 Many parents coming to us do not have credentials or experience with selecting curriculum, and they require more support in choosing curriculum that is aligned to Common Core.
 While we want to continue offering a wealth of supplemental materials for parents to use, we're working to make more offerings that are comprehensive for our "new" families.
-This includes new science curriculum that is being piloted this year.
-Next year we'll be adding science kits for parents to do labs at home.